|

 Keeping your dog on a leash ensures their safety.

-Wildlife encounters are more common in fall, and a leash helps prevent undesirable interactions with deer, raccoons, and other animals.
+Wildlife encounters are more common in the fall, and a leash helps prevent undesirable interactions with deer, raccoons, and other animals.

 Using a leash also minimizes distractions, allowing you to focus on your dog and the surrounding environment.